Harvard Deferred Acceptance Rate

 A deferral may be granted for reasons that have little to do with the applicant and more to do with the school.

-To answer why your application was deferred, it is because it is difficult for colleges to accurately predict the makeup of their Regular Decision applicant pool, this provides them with an additional resource they can use to make sure they are building a diverse student body.
+To answer why your application was deferred, it is because it is difficult for colleges to accurately predict the makeup of their Regular Decision applicant pool; this provides them with an additional resource they can use to make sure they are building a diverse student body.

 What to Do If You Get Deferred From Harvard?

-Let’s move on to the big question, “what to do if you get deferred from Harvard?”
-Additional information (sent via the Applicant Portal) should be limited to significant developments in your high school career and should generally already be on file with the Admissions Committee.
+Let’s move on to the big question, “What to do if you get deferred from Harvard?”
+Additional Information (sent via the Applicant Portal) should be limited to significant developments in your high school career and should generally already be on file with the Admissions Committee.
 In most cases, the essential details are already on file with the Admissions Committee.

 Young man looking away while in front of her laptop.